philanderson888/course-notes/cyber/README.md

 ARP Spoof

        Ettercap lab

-       detection : use Snort to identify suspicious traffic or manually inspect arp -a for fake mac addresses

        DAI Dynamic ARP Inspection : prevent ARP Spoof : drop Ethernet packets that do not have a known sender, recipient and a valid entry in VLAN table